 Since then, it’s found a home in all manner of industries, even the 1968 Winter Olympics in Grenoble.

-PERT in critical path method came about at roughly the same time, growing from the scientific management founded by Frederick Taylor, also called Taylorism, which was later refined by Henry Ford.
+PERT and the critical path method came about at roughly the same time, growing from the scientific management founded by Frederick Taylor, also called Taylorism, which was later refined by Henry Ford.
 But the use of the term critical path comes from DuPont, which developed the method also in the late 1950s.

 Creating a PERT Chart